The Four Leading Causes of Death in the Construction Industry

 There are a myriad of ways in which a worker can be exposed to electrical shock, including:

-Electrical shocks can result in severe burns, nerve damage, and death.
+Electrical shocks can lead to severe burns, nerve damage, and death.
 Proper training is essential for avoiding electrocutions.

 How to Prevent Electrocutions